MIT-LCP/mimic-website/content/gettingstarted/querybuilder.md

 # Access Querybuilder

-Querybuilder is available via the following link, using the MIMIC username and password provided to you [after requesting access](http://mimic.physionet.org/gettingstarted/access/): https://querybuilder-lcp.mit.edu/
+Querybuilder is available via the following link, using the PhysioNetWorks username (email address) and password provided to you [upon being granted access](http://mimic.physionet.org/gettingstarted/access/): https://querybuilder-lcp.mit.edu/